2021.11.01

 It's 2021.11.01 on the lunar calendar today.

 Meet Fenton, a corgi residing in Menlo Park.
 I went up to take LinkedIn headshots of friends pursuing public interest law and unwittingly snapped hundreds of low-res photos.
 I suppose that's what you get for hiring someone willing to be paid in taro cake :p I thought the taro cake was great—not too sweet and a very pretty purple color—but didn't grasp how good until my friend's mom said it's the best taro cake she's had including ones from her native Taiwan.
-South Bay people, you may want to
+South Bay people, you may want to pick one up🍰

-and it's cool for me to return, having won an art contest there as a kid.
+If in LA, check out the USC Pacific Asia Museum's exhibition.
+My singing makes a cameo in my friend Alan's interdisciplinary spaceship and it's cool for me to return, having won an art contest there as a kid.

 and